Lori Lightfoot Inauguration: Chicago's first openly gay, African American woman officially sworn in as mayor

 "Chicago's best days are still ahead."
 A message of congratulations from President @BarackObama to @LightfootForChi and the new @ChiCouncil members on their inauguration today: pic.twitter.com/x4bzde3rBt— The Obama Foundation (@ObamaFoundation) May 20, 2019

-Lori Lightfoot takes over as Chicago's next mayor facing a host of challenges, and needing to follow through on her campaign promise of bringing change to city government.

-"She's got a $700 million budget gap to fill, she has got contract negotiations with police, fire and the teachers union and summer is coming, she has to worry about street crime and violence and she doesn't have a lot of time to organize any of that," Washington said.
+"She's got a $700 million budget gap to fill.
+She has got contract negotiations with police, fire and the teachers union.
+Summer is coming.
+She has to worry about street crime and violence and she doesn't have a lot of time to organize any of that," ABC 7 Political Analyst Laura Washington said.

-One of her first acts as mayor will be signing an executive order to begin the process of curbing aldermanic prerogative, the practice that has given City Council members near autonomous power in their wards, and been ripe for abuse.
+One of her first acts as mayor will be to sign an executive order to begin the process of curbing aldermanic prerogative.
+It's a practice that has given City Council members near autonomous power in their wards and has been ripe for abuse.

-"Change is difficult for people and I recognize that, but I ran on change, people voted for change, and I'm going to deliver change, and part of that has to be making sure alderman have a voice, but not a veto," Lightfoot said in an interview before her inauguration. .
+"Change is difficult for people, and I recognize that.
+But I ran on change.
+People voted for change, and I'm going to deliver change.
+Part of that has to be making sure aldermen have a voice, but not a veto," Lightfoot said in an interview before her inauguration. .

-A summer violence prevention plan is another priority, particularly with the Memorial Day Weekend just ahead.
+A summer violence prevention plan is another priority, particularly with the Memorial Day weekend coming up.
 Lightfoot is promising to flood traditional trouble spots with police.

-Also on her agenda: dealing with the affordable housing shortage and coming up with a plan to deal with downtown congestion caused by ride share companies, which she says have contributed to Chicago no longer having a rush hour, but a rush day.
+Also on her agenda and dealing with the affordable housing shortage and coming up with a plan to deal with downtown congestion caused by ride share companies, which she says have contributed to Chicago no longer having a rush hour, but a rush day.

 Lightfoot's swearing in breaks the tradition of political veterans and family dynasties.